25 Best Turkish Restaurants in the U.S.

 Bottom Line: Turkish Delight

-You probably didn't expect that one of the best Turkish restaurants in the U.S. would be located in the remote city of Anchorage.
+You probably didn't expect one of the best Turkish restaurants in the U.S. would be located in the remote city of Anchorage.
 But this is exactly what makes Turkish Delight, well, such a delight.

 The restaurant is small and casual, with a short but sweet menu whose golden item is the doner kebab.
 Just make sure you leave room for a baklava with mint tea.